capaj/mobx-observer/readme.md

 import Component from 'inferno-component' import {makeObserver, setComponent} from './observer' setComponent(Component) // you only need to do this once, not for every component

-const Counter = makeObserver((props) => {
+// if you forget to setComponent, you will get this error: Super expression must either be null or a function, not undefined const Counter = makeObserver((props) => {
   return (
       <div onClick={() => {